Baffour738/Baffour738/README.md

     * Exploring modern frontend frameworks like [mention specific framework if you've started, e.g., **React** or **Vue.js**].
 * **Computer Engineering Foundations:** Applying core engineering principles to build robust and efficient software solutions.
 * **Personal Projects:** Actively working on personal projects to solidify my skills and explore new technologies.
-    * [Briefly mention 1-2 projects, e.g., "Currently developing a [type of project] to practice [specific technology]."]
-    * (You could even link to the "Popular repositories" section here if you have it displayed on your GitHub profile).

 <!--
 **Baffour738/Baffour738** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.